-The treatability study will consist of two tests, each replicated three times for verification.
-The objectives of these tests are to establish target feed rates and operational conditions for successful reduction of organic compounds in soil using the APE 1236 system as a LTTD.
+The demonstration study will consist of three tests, each run three times for verification.
+The objectives of these tests are to establish target feed rates and operational conditions for successful reduction of organic compounds in soil using the LTTD.
 Table 4-1 summarizes the operating conditions proposed for study during the demonstration study.

 The primary objective of these tests is to determine a maximum soil feed rate at which the concentration of organic constituents, such as TPH and PAHs, contained in the feed may be effectively reduced.
 Therefore, all operating parameters with the exception of feed rate will remain constant.
-Feed rates of 2 and 5 tons per hour have been selected for the two tests, but these rates may be adjusted in the field based on preliminary test results and processing information.
-Test 1 will be run at 2 tons per hour.
+Feed rates of 2, 4, and 6 tons per hour have been selected for the three tests, but these rates may be adjusted in the field based on preliminary test results and processing information.
+Test 1 will be run at 4 tons per hour.
 Samples will be collected from both the feed soil as well as the treated soil as described in Section 5.
-If no soil handling problems associated with the feed rate are encountered, and the results of the pre- and post-treatment soil analyses show that organic constituents are effectively reduced (i.e., a reduction in TPH and PAHs levels), the soil feed rate will be increased to 5 tons per hour.
-However, if soil loading or feed problems are encountered, or if soil analyses indicate marginal reduction in TPH and PAH concentrations, then the soil feed rate will be either be reduced to 1 ton per hour for Test 2. or the testing program will be terminated.
+If no soil handling problems associated with the feed rate are encountered, and the results of the pre- and post-treatment soil analyses show that organic constituents are effectively reduced (i.e., a reduction in TPH and PAHs levels), the soil feed rate will be increased to 6 tons per hour.
+However, if soil loading or feed problems are encountered, or if soil analyses indicate marginal reduction in TPH and PAH concentrations, then the soil feed rate will be reduced to 2 tons per hour for Test 2.
+Depending on the results of Test 2, the soil feed rate will be increased again accordingly for Test 3.